workos/authkit-nextjs/README.md

 ### Required auth

-For pages where a logged in user is mandatory, you can use the `ensureSignedIn` option:
+For pages where a signed-in user is mandatory, you can use the `ensureSignedIn` option:

 ```jsx
 const { user } = await getUser({ ensureSignedIn: true });